mikedilger/mosaic-spec/docs/bootstrap.md

 The only known schemes currently are `wss` and `https` (`https` being designated for [WebTransport](webtransport.md))

+The order of the entries expresses the preference or priority.
+Earlier entries are preferred by the server to later ones.

 Here are some examples of server bootstrap lines:

 `wss://203.0.113.1` specifies WebSockets with TLS on port 80 at IP address